Xamla/xamla.github.io/prominent-convnet-architectures.md

 |            | 1x1         |              | average pool, | 1000-d fc, | softmax
 | FLOPs      |             | 1.8x10⁹ | 3.6x10⁹ | 3.8x10⁹ | 7.6x10⁹ | 11.3x10⁹ |

+Building blocks are shown in brackets with the numbers of blocks stacked.
+Downsampling is performed by conv3_1, conv4_1, and conv5_1 with a stride of 2.

 <br />